SHANK885/Boosting-Sentiment-Analysis-Accuracy-with-Confidence-Learning/README.md

 ```

 ## Project Instructions
-The datasets for this project are provided as CSV files in the `starter/data` directory and are intended for use by the sentiment classifier.
+The datasets for this project are provided as CSV files in the `data` directory and are intended for use by the sentiment classifier.
 Our training model is a 3-layer MLP that is built on top of pre-computed BERT features.
 This model, implemented using [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/starter/introduction.html), can be found in `src/sentiment_classifier_system.py`.
 Rather than processing raw text, we use a pre-trained 'foundation model' to map each review text into a 768-dimensional vector embedding.
 These embedding files are stored in `.pt` format and you can find them in your classroom workspace.
 Please follow the steps below to complete the project:

 1. Start by reading a 2-page summary on the [confidence learning algorithm](https://docs.google.com/document/d/131GumbG99v_b-lO_G_cP9sZS01nxSVFhGICfu4S52ds/edit).
 [Cleanlab](https://docs.cleanlab.ai/v2.0.0/tutorials/indepth_overview.html#) is a Python library for identifying potential label quality issues.
 Gain a comprehensive understanding about [Cleanlab](https://docs.cleanlab.ai/v2.0.0/tutorials/indepth_overview.html#) by reviewing the [overview](https://docs.cleanlab.ai/v2.0.0/tutorials/indepth_overview.html#), and see an example of Cleanlab interacting with PyTorch models in an image classification tutorial [here](https://docs.cleanlab.ai/v2.0.0/tutorials/image.html).
 2. Access the AWS console and select S3 from the services.
 3. Within your S3 bucket (similar to `sagemaker-us-east-1-{ACCOUNT NUMBER}`), create a data folder.
 Confirm the bucket variable in the Confidence_Learning.ipynb notebook.
-4. Download the `train.pt`, `dev.pt`, and `test.pt` files, as well as the `train.csv`, `dev.csv`, and `test.csv` files from your classroom workspace.
+4. Download the `train.pt`, `dev.pt`, and `test.pt` files, as well as the `train.csv`, `dev.csv`, and `test.csv` files from this [link](https://drive.google.com/drive/folders/1QO3T3XaeAcLgJFB-UWrK_jYEzHNW_7H8?usp=sharing).
 Then, manually upload them to your S3 bucket at `s3://sagemaker-us-east-1-{ACCOUNT NUMBER}/data/`.
 5. Choose PyTorch Kernel for the Confidence_Learning.ipynb notebook and fill out the TODO parts in the Confidence_Learning.ipynb and main.py.
     - Key steps to accomplish in Confidence_Learning.ipynb:
       1. Handle data input in Sagemaker.